This seems almost impossible to believe but it was only in 1954, the year that I was born that war time food rationing was officially ended.

 He liked all sorts of strange banana combinations, weirdest of all being banana sandwiches on brown bread with sugar, but he was also very fond of chopped bananas with custard.
 Personally I’ve never been that keen on bananas at all but this rationing fact explains a lot about my dad’s unusual dietary preferences.
-Once a week we all had to have bananas for a pudding until one day when I was about fifteen I could take it no longer and I refused to eat them.
+Once a week we all had to have bananas for a sweet until one day when I was about fifteen and at the height of my rebellious period I could take it no longer and I refused to eat them.
 It was the only time I can remember him getting really upset with me but I stood my ground and after he had severely chastised me and refused to let me leave the table I think he ate them up for me.
+Win/Win!

 For Mum preparing food when things were not as available as they are today took up a lot of every day because there were no convenience meals and everything had to be prepared from scratch.